a2stuff/a2d/APIs.md

 There are three distinct API classes that need to be used:

-* Mouse Graphics Tool Kit - graphics primitives, windowing and events
+* MouseGraphics ToolKit - graphics primitives, windowing and events
 * DeskTop Jump Table - simple JSR calls starting at $4003 MAIN, no arguments
 * DeskTop API - another MLI-style interface starting at $8E00 AUX

-## Mouse Graphics Tool Kit
+## MouseGraphics ToolKit

 This is a complex API library written by Apple circa 1985.
 It consists of: